 Section 2.
 There will be a labor relations committee established at both the divisional and regional levels.
 Each committee will meet twice annually.
 Training regarding LMC's will be encouraged at both levels for participants on a yearly basis.
-The divisional committee will be comprised of representatives from management to include up to five management representatives and representatives from the union to include up to five bargaining unit representatives, plus one Federation representative.
-The five bargaining unit representatives shall come from administrative support, juvenile parole, probation and parole, intensive supervision and the bargaining unit executive board.
+The divisional committee will be comprised of representatives from management to include up to five management representatives and representatives from the union to include up to five bargaining unit representatives shall come from administrative support, juvenile parole, probation and parole, intensive supervision and the bargaining unit executive board.
 Each regional committee will consist of the Deputy Chief, Probation Officer II and two Federation members.
 Meetings may be canceled with mutual agreement.